Cirrus Airframe Parachute System: Background

-The inspiration for CAPS came from a mid-air collision in 1985 that Cirrus co-founder Alan Klapmeier survived, where his plane lost more than three feet of wing including half the aileron; the pilot in the other aircraft spiraled into the ground and was killed.
-From this experience, Alan and his brother Dale (also a company co-founder) decided to implement a device on all their future Cirrus models that would give the pilot and passengers a way out in the worst-case scenario.
+Cirrus founders brothers Alan and Dale Klapmeier set out to implement CAPS on all their future Cirrus models after Alan survived a mid-air collision in 1985, where his plane lost more than three feet of wing including half the aileron; the pilot in the other aircraft spiraled into the ground and was killed.
 These efforts contributed to the Klapmeier brothers' 2014 induction into the National Aviation Hall of Fame.

-The Cirrus engineering & design team, led by Paul Johnston, started developing CAPS on the SR20 in Duluth, Minnesota, during the mid-1990s.
-It was first tested in 1998 over the high desert of southern California by late Air National Guard F-16 pilot and Cirrus chief test pilot, Scott D. Anderson.
-Anderson completed all seven of the in-flight test deployments of CAPS for development and certification of the SR20.
+The Cirrus engineering & design team, led by chief engineer Paul Johnston, started developing CAPS on the SR20 in Duluth, Minnesota, during the mid-1990s.
+It was first tested in 1998 over the high desert of southern California by Air National Guard F-16 pilot and Cirrus chief test pilot, Scott D. Anderson.
+At the time of testing, Cirrus only had two SR20 prototypes, so in order to test the parachute repeatedly, Anderson would restart the engine mid-air while descending under the parachute, cut the chute loose and land the plane for it to be tested again (ground-impact testing took place with a mockup that would be dropped at the calculated descent-velocity and measured based on sustained damage to the landing gear, fuselage and crash-test dummies).
+Anderson completed all eight of the in-flight test deployments of CAPS for development and certification of the SR20.

 Operational history

 The first emergency deployment occurred in 2002 over Lewisville, Texas; one pilot of a Cirrus SR22 was uninjured.
-The first emergency deployment in a Vision Jet occurred in 2022 near Kissimmee, Florida; two occupants were uninjured while another had "non life-threatening injuries.”
+The first emergency deployment in a Vision Jet occurred in 2022 near Kissimmee, Florida; two occupants were uninjured while a third had "non life-threatening injuries".

 As of 21 September 2021, CAPS had been activated 126 times, 107 of which saw successful parachute deployment.
 In those successful deployments, there were 220 survivors and one death.
 No deaths had occurred when the parachute was deployed within the certified speed and altitude parameters, and two anomalous unsuccessful deployments had occurred within those parameters.
 Some other accidental deployments were reported, as caused by ground impact or post-impact fires.
 As of 24 October 2019, 21 of the aircraft that had deployed CAPS had been repaired and put back into service.

 Since 2011, which saw 16 deadly crashes of SR-series aircraft, the series has seen more CAPS deployments and steadily fewer deadly accidents, giving them one of the best safety records in the industry.
 This was attributed to a new approach to training, particularly in when and how to deploy the parachute system.